 Currency Converter.
 To have a better sense of how much things cost in your host country, you should know how much the local currency is worth compared to the U.S. dollar.

 Insurance.
-St. Lawrence requires that all students have insurance that covers them while abroad and includes repatriation if they are spending a semester or year off campus.
-If your insurance does not include international insurance coverage, there are many companies that provide study abroad insurance.
+St. Lawrence requires that all students have health insurance that covers them while abroad and includes repatriation if they are spending a semester or year off campus.
+If your health insurance does not include international insurance coverage, there are many companies that offer such insurance specifically for students studying abroad.
 You can do a search for these policies online by utilizing the search term, “insurance for study abroad students.”
 If you need a place to start, a few companies that provide this type of short-term international coverage include: Gateway Connections, CMI Insurance Worldwide, HTH Worldwide.

 Security Issues.
 Travel Warnings are issued by the U.S. State Department for reasons that might include unstable government, civil war, ongoing intense crime or violence, or frequent terrorist attacks when the Department of State wants you to consider carefully travelling to that country.
 Travel Alerts are issued by the U.S. State Department for short-term events, such as an election season that is bound to have many strikes, demonstrations, or disturbances; a health alert like an outbreak of H1N1; or evidence of an elevated risk of terrorist attacks, that you should be aware of when planning travel to a country.